LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \subsection{Mapping the Milky Way}

 The LSST will map the Galaxy in unprecedented detail, and by doing so revolutionize the fields of Galactic Astronomy and Near-field Cosmology.
 The great detail with which the Milky Way can be studied complements the statistical power of extra-galactic observations.
-The overarching goal of near-field cosmology is to use spatial, kinematic, and chemical data sets of stars to reveal the structure and evolution history of the Milky Way and its environment.
-LSST will reveal this fossil record in great detail and provide a Rosetta Stone for extragalactic astronomy by setting the context within which we interpret these broader data sets.
-Moreover, by providing a census of faint satellites and stellar streams in the halo, this map will offer a unique means to constrain the particle nature of dark matter because candidate supersymmetric particle dark matter models predict different mass clustering on small scales, with a corresponding range of mass profiles in low-mass systems.
+The overarching goal of near-field cosmology is to use spatial, kinematic, and chemical measurements of stars to reveal the structure and evolution history of the Milky Way and its environment.
+LSST will reveal this fossil record in great detail and provide a Rosetta Stone for extragalactic astronomy by setting the context within which we interpret these broader datasets.
+Moreover, different candidate supersymmetric particle dark matter models predict different mass clustering on small scales, and thus different mass functions for subhalos of the Milky Way.
+Thus the LSST census of faint satellites and stellar streams in the halo will offer a unique means to constrain the particle nature of dark matter.